Tag Archives: Brett Piper

 Imaginator is more like a book than a magazine: it is a journal-type publication that has a thick spine and boasts 116 pages crammed with colour photos, concept art and storyboards!
 It will look great on any bookshelf!

-Imaginator Issue 12 – UK
+Imaginator Issue 12 – To order if you’re in the UK

 This is a Stop-Motion Special Edition!
 There’s a 40-page celebration of David Allen’s The Primevals!
 Plus a big section focusing on the work of Brett Piper!
 Randall William Cook and other top animators are interviewed!